 If you paid a deposit on or after the 6th April 2007, then your landlord should have used a tenancy deposit protection scheme to safeguard your security deposit, also known as a tenancy deposit.

 Your landlord is legally required to place your deposit into an authorised deposit protection scheme within 30 days of receiving it.

-The main information your landlord should share with you is:
+When you started renting, the main information your landlord should have shared with you is:

 - the contact details of the tenancy deposit scheme being used